 VVAY Electric Rechargeable Arc Lighter

 This is one nice looking lighter, if you are after something electric that you can just plug in to charge then this could well be the lighter for you.
 The VVAY electric lighter uses a “touch sensor” to light, that is what is advertised but it’s not really a touch sensor.
 There is a small light (laser possibly?) coming from one end of the black plastic to the other.
 When you break the beam with your thumb the lighter lights.
 Not really a touch sensor per se but has the exact same function, so who really cares?
-Plus its pretty fekin cool, I found myself turning this thing on and off as a habit, sort of like flipping a zippo lighter lid.
+Plus its pretty fekin cool, I found myself turning this thing on and off as a habit, sort of like flipping a zippo lighter lid but with this plasma lighter you get to see an epic flameless arc lighter.
+This windproof lighter is USB rechargeable so you won’t need to keep any lighter fluid on hand, which is an advantage over butane fuel lighters.
+It comes complete in box with a charging cable although I’m sure like me you have tons of those things lying around anyway.

 Electronic lighter with two crossed up electrodes, ignition by touch sensor, the flameless lighter is 100% windproof.